Benefits of participation:

 Public Sector Business Committees (PSBC)

 ITAC has two Public Sector Business Committees: Federal and Ontario.

 Our Federal Public Sector Business Committee brings together senior corporate business leaders whose companies focus on sales to government.
 The committee meets monthly to monitor, assess and advise on procurement policies and practices.
-Government officials are regular participants of the meetings and are given time to report at each meeting on progress made on IT procurement initiatives.
-The committee has councils for large transformational projects, professional services, telecom, and terms and conditions.
+Government officials are regular participants of the meetings and on developments with ICT procurement initiatives.
+The committee has councils for large transformational projects, professional services, government relations, telecom, and terms and conditions.
 These councils consist of interested members and are responsible for reviewing issues and presenting recommendations to government.

 contact: Cindy Baker